Name It to Tame It Worksheet

 - Integrate therapy: Finally, bring what you've learned from the worksheets into the child's therapy sessions.
 This personalized touch can make therapy more effective and relevant to the child's experiences.

 The Name It to Tame It Worksheet isn't just a piece of paper; it's a powerful tool that can open up new avenues for therapy.
-By working closely with parents and using the insights gained from the worksheets, therapists can help children navigate their emotions more effectively.
+By working closely with parents and using the insights gained from the worksheets, you can help kids navigate their emotions more effectively and teach them how to use their words more effectively.

 Commonly asked questions

-Taming emotions refers to the process of gaining control over one's emotional responses, reducing their intensity, and preventing them from negatively impacting behavior.
+Taming emotions refers to the process of gaining control over one's emotional states and responses, reducing their intensity, and preventing them from negatively impacting behavior.

 An adult can help a child with strong emotions by encouraging them to express their feelings, validating their emotions, and guiding them to understand and label what they are experiencing.
 When emotions feel too big to manage properly, the parent should connect, name the emotion, help them breathe, redirect, and then talk about it.